Lapin0t/grothendieck-cern/README.md

-found themselves under such psychological pressure to the point of suicide, it's because of the prevailing consensus that a person's worth was judged, for example, by their technical virtuosity in proving theorems, i.e. to perform excessively specialized operations---when, the rest of the person was left completely in the shadows.
+found themselves under such psychological pressure to the point of suicide, it's because of the prevailing consensus that a person's worth was judged, for example, by their technical virtuosity in proving theorems, i.e. to perform excessively specialized operations—when, the rest of the person was left completely in the shadows.
 This is something I've experienced time and again.
 When we're talking about a certain person and I ask, "Who is he?", I'm told, "He's a jerk."
 This meaning, among mathematicians, that it's a guy who either